Halong Bay, Vietnam

 Average Time: 45 minutes

 The best place to stay is in Cat Ba Town.
-While the town itself isn’t anything particularly special, this is where the hostels and guesthouses are concentrated, as well as the restaurants and nightlife.
+While the town itself isn’t anything particularly special, this is where the hostels and guesthouses and the restaurants and nightlife are concentrated.

 We recommend Booking.com for accommodation.